BatoolKad/BatoolKad/README.md

 - ⚡ Fun fact: ...
 -->

-# I'm Batool, a Developer and Data Scientist with a Passion for Statistics 📊🔍
+### I'm Batool, a Developer and Data Scientist with a Passion for Statistics 📊🔍
-🌱 Learning Computer and Data Science @ **[MIT](https://emergingtalent.mit.edu/)**<br>
+🌱 Learning Computer and Data Science @ **[MIT](https://emergingtalent.mit.edu/)**<br> ReACT

 I'm on a mission to discover the stories hidden in data through statistical analysis.
-With a solid foundation in regression models and Python developement, I bring 3 years of experience in transforming complex datasets into actionable insights.
+With a solid foundation in regression models and Python development, I bring 3 years of experience in transforming complex datasets into actionable insights.

 ## 🔧 Technologies & Tools
 - **Languages:** Python, Java, JS, HTML, PHP